War crimes in the Syrian civil war: Torture, kidnappings, executions & sexual violence

 On 13 August 2012, a series of three videos surfaced showing executions of prisoners, apparently by rebel forces, in Aleppo province.
 In one video, six postal workers were being thrown off the main postal building in Al-Bab to their deaths, purportedly by FSA fighters.
 The gunmen claimed they were shabiha.
 On 10 September 2012 the FSA's Hawks of Syria brigade reportedly executed more than 20 Syrian soldiers captured in Hanano military base.

 In September 2012, the northern branch of the Farouq Brigades was accused of kidnapping and killing Abu Mohamad al-Absi, a Syrian Jihadist who led a group of foreign fighters.
 The local Farouq Brigade leader said the foreign fighters had ignored their demands to leave the Bab al-Hawa border post.
 He said that al-Absi had "raised the al-Qaeda flag, and al-Qaeda is not welcomed by us".

 On 2 November 2012 the FSA's al-Siddiq Battalion kidnapped and executed prominent Syrian actor Mohammed Rafeh.
 It claimed he was a member of the shabiha and was carrying a gun and military ID.

 In December 2012, militants abducted an NBC News Team of six journalists around NBC's chief foreign correspondent Richard Engel.
-Engel initially blamed pro-regime Shabiha militants, but it turned out the perpetrators were most likely the FSA-affiliated rebel group North Idlib Falcons Brigade.
+Engel initially blamed pro-government Shabiha militants, but it turned out the perpetrators were most likely the FSA-affiliated rebel group North Idlib Falcons Brigade.